Toutouwai/InputfieldSelectImages/README.md

 ## Integration with FieldtypeDynamicOptions

+InputfieldSelectImages was developed to be used together with [FieldtypeDynamicOptions](https://github.com/Toutouwai/FieldtypeDynamicOptions):

+1. Create a Dynamic Options field.
+2. Choose "Select Images" as the "Input field type".
+Select Images appears in the "Multiple item selection" category but you can set "Maximum number of items" to "1" if you want to use Select Images for single image selections.
+3. Define selectable options for the field via a `FieldtypeDynamicOptions::getSelectableOptions` hook.
+See some examples below.

-InputfieldSelectImages was developed to be used together with [FieldtypeDynamicOptions](https://github.com/Toutouwai/FieldtypeDynamicOptions), although it's not a strict requirement in case you want to use an alternative way to store the field data.
+But FieldtypeDynamicOptions is not a strict requirement for installing InputfieldSelectImages in case you want to use an alternative way to store the field data.

 ### Selection of Pageimages